-Fast and Easy Vasectomy - Central Coast
+Safe and Reliable Vasectomy - Central Coast

-Save up to $230 on Your Upfront Fee
+Save up to $150 on Your Upfront Fee

-If you’ve decided not to have any children, or perhaps not to have any more, you may be considering a vasectomy.
-At MSI Vasectomy Central Coast we only use the MSI ‘No Scalpel Open Ended’ technique and our virtually *painless anaesthetic delivery technique is the benchmark in vasectomy procedures.
+If you’ve decided not to have any children — or not to have any more — you may be considering a vasectomy.
+At MSI Vasectomy Central Coast, we only use the MSI ‘No Scalpel Open Ended’ technique, and our virtually painless anaesthetic delivery method is the benchmark in vasectomy procedures.
+Our fast, safe and effective procedure has fewer complications thanks to our ‘gold standard’ technique.
+As part of our commitment to increasing access to vasectomy services, we are proud to partner with Central Coast Day Hospital to provide quality vasectomy care.

 What is a vasectomy?